 An estimated 500 children in the United States will develop a Wilms tumor this year.
-At California Pediatric Surgical Group in Santa Maria, Thousand Oaks, Santa Barbara, and two Ventura, California, offices, the skilled surgical team offers comprehensive surgery care to remove the tumor or the kidney to prevent the spread of cancer.
+At California Pediatric Surgical Group in Santa Barbara, and Ventura, California, offices, the skilled surgical team offers comprehensive surgery care to remove the tumor or the kidney to prevent the spread of cancer.
 If your child is diagnosed with a Wilms tumor, contact California Pediatric Surgical Group for a consultation.
 Book online or by calling the office nearest you today.

 A Wilms tumor, also known as nephroblastoma, is a common type of kidney cancer in infants and children.
 The tumor forms from immature cell tissue in the kidneys and is named for the pathologist Dr. Wilms, who first identified the tissues contributing to the tumor.

 As the second most common solid tumor in children, Wilms tumors most often develop between the ages of 6 months and 8 years.